Suva: Demographics

 Suva is a multiracial and multicultural city.
-Indigenous Fijians and Indo-Fijians, the two principal ethnic groups of Fiji, comprise the bulk of Suva's population, and the city is home to most of Fiji's ethnic minority populations, which include Rotumans, Lauans, Rambians, Europeans (known as Kaivalagi), part-Europeans (of European and Fijian descent, known as “Kailoma") and Chinese, among others.
+Indigenous Fijians and Indo-Fijians, Fiji's two principal ethnic groups, comprise the bulk of Suva's population, and the city is home to most of Fiji's ethnic minority populations, including Rotumans, Lauans, Rambians, Europeans (known as Kaivalagi), part-Europeans (of European and Fijian descent, known as “Kailoma") and Chinese.
 The most widely spoken language is English, but Fijian, Fiji Hindi, and other languages are also spoken by their respective communities.

-Suva's inhabitants are representative of all the major indigenous Pacific groups: it is sometimes referred to as the “New York of the Pacific".
+Suva's inhabitants are representative of all the major indigenous Pacific groups: Suva is sometimes called the "New York of the Pacific".
 The city has a reputation as a major economic centre in the region and is the site of University of the South Pacific's main campus.
-This has led to an influx of Pacific migrants, who study, work, and live in the city and its boroughs.
+This has led to an influx of Pacific migrants, who study, work, and live in Suva and its boroughs.